DataRecce/recce-documentation/docs/docs/recce-cloud/setup-gh-actions.md

 ## Prerequisites

-1.  **Per-PR Enviornment**: To ensure that each PR has its own isolated environment, it is recommended to put `profile.yml` under source control in the repository and use environment variables to change the schema name.
+1.  **Per-PR Environment**: To ensure that each PR has its own isolated environment, it is recommended to put `profile.yml` under source control in the repository and use environment variables to change the schema name.
 In the workflow, we can generate the corresponding schema name based on the PR number.

     ```yaml
     myprofile: